nhsconnect/FHIR-NRLS-API/pages/integration/integration_access_tokens_JWT.md

 Diagnostics - The Authorisation header must be supplied-->

-Example 2: JWT structure invalid – the Authorization header is present however the value is not a structurally valid JWT ie one or more of the required elements of header, payload and signature is missing.
+Example 2: JWT structure invalid – the Authorization header is present.
+However, the value is not a structurally valid JWT.
+In other words, one or more of the required elements of header, payload, and signature is missing.

-<i> Diagnostics - The JWT associated with the Authorisation header must have the 3 sections <i/>
+_Diagnostics - The JWT associated with the Authorisation header must have all 3 sections_

 <!--
 | HTTP Code | issue-severity | issue-type | Details.Code | Details.Display | Diagnostics |